-If internet is not working on your MacBook or Mac-Mini due to “Self-Assigned IP Address” error, you should be able to restore internet connectivity on your Mac using troubleshooting steps as provided below.
+If Wi-Fi or Ethernet is not working on your MacBook due to “Self-Assigned IP Address” error, you can find below the steps to restore network connectivity on your Mac.

-As indicated by the wordings “Self-Assigned IP Address”, the reason for this problem is due to your Mac Assigning itself an IP Address that is not valid or incorrect.
+As indicated by the wordings (Self-Assigned IP Address), the reason for this problem is due to your Mac Assigning itself an IP Address that is not valid or not recognized on the network.

-Luckily, in most cases the problem of internet not working on Mac due to “Self-Assigned IP Address” can be easily fixed.
+Luckily, in most cases the problem of No Internet connectivity due to “Self-Assigned IP Address” can be fixed by rebooting the modem.

 1. Power Cycle Modem/Router

-If this fix works, you should find internet working properly on your Mac, as it starts using a valid IP Address on both WiFi and Ethernet networks on your computer.
+After this, you should find internet working properly on your Mac, as it starts using a valid IP Address on both WiFi and Ethernet to connect to the network.

 2. Renew DHCP Lease

-1. Click on Apple Logo in top menu-bar and select System Preferences… in the drop-down menu.
+1. Click on Apple Logo in the top menu-bar and select System Preferences… in the drop-down menu.

 2. On System Preferences screen, click on the Network Icon.